Exams and adjustments to exam arrangements

 When is the deadline for special arrangements?

-The deadline for requesting special arrangements and submitting evidence for 2012/13 will be Friday 22nd February 2013.
-If you apply for special arrangements (with evidence) after this date, we cannot guarantee that we will be able to put them in place.
+The deadline for requesting special arrangements and submitting evidence is 9th March 2018.
+Please contact us to apply as early as possible.
+If you apply for special arrangements (with evidence) after this deadline, we cannot guarantee that we will be able to put them in place.

 What should medical evidence look like?

 Medical evidence should outline the condition you have that necessitates special arrangements.
 It should also, if possible, explain what arrangements are necessary and why.
 This should be on headed paper, dated and signed by your medical practitioner.